-Introduction to probability theory, random variables and distribution functions, Sampling distributions, including those of t. χ^2 and F. Estimation procedures, including confidence interval estimation with an emphasis on Least Squares and surveying problems, and computer based exercises.
+Introduction to probability theory, random variables and distribution functions, Sampling distributions, including those of t, X^2 and F. Estimation procedures, including confidence interval estimation with an emphasis on Least Squares and surveying problems, and computer based exercises.

-10.351 Statistics SM F L1T1/2
+10.351 Statistics SM

+F L1T1⁄2

-For students in Aeronautical, Industrial and Mechanical Engineering and Naval Architecture as part of 5.071 Engineering Analysis.
+For students in Aeronautical, Industrial and Mechanical Engineering and Naval Architecture as part of 5.071 Engineering Analysis or 5.072 Statistics/Computing.

 An introduction to probability theory, with finite, discrete and continuous sample spaces.
-Random variables: the standard elementary distributions including the binomial, Poisson and normal distributions: Sampling distributions: with emphasis on those derived from the normal distribution: t, λ^2 and F. Estimation of parameters: the methods of moments and maximum likelihood and confidence interval estimation.
+Random variables: the standard elementary distributions including the binomial, Poisson and normal distributions.
+Sampling distributions: with emphasis on those derived from the normal distribution: t, X^2 and F. Estimation of parameters: the methods of moments and maximum likelihood and confidence interval estimation.
 The standard test of statistical hypotheses, and, where appropriate, the powers of such tests.
-An introduction to regression and the bivariate normal distributions:
+An introduction to regression and the bivariate normal distribution:

-10.361 Statistics SE
+10.361 Statistics SE F L11/2T1/2

-F L11/2T1/2